People

 I advise undergraduate and graduate students in the Biology and Earth Sciences Departments at Carleton University.

-I am funded by an NSERC Discovery Grant and NSERC Alliance Grant in collaboration with Dr. Maddin, Dr. Miyashita, and the New Brunswick Museum.
+I am funded by an NSERC Discovery Grant, NSERC Alliance Grant in collaboration with Dr. Maddin, Dr. Miyashita, and the New Brunswick Museum, and New Frontiers in Research Fund Grant with Dr. Clément Bataille.

 nserc_crsng_high